Hazel-H/Hazel-Hallett.github.io/_pages/cv.md

 * 2021: Women In All Things Data (WIATD) Mentorship Program
   * Gained invaluable insight into work as a data science consultant at Avanade, confirming my interest in the field.
 I enjoy problem solving, and the application of data analysis to a wide variety of real- world business problems appeals to me.
 Webinars and monthly meetings have further developed my communication and networking skills.

-* June 2016: Physicist of the Year Award
-  * Received an award from the Ogden Trust in 2016 for dedication, enthusiasm and commitment to my studies in Physics.
-I organized and attended events performing simple experiments to younger students, an initiative inspired by the ‘Girls into Physics’ day at the University of Exeter.
-I gained experience in communicating and explaining scientific